 7.3.2.
-Certificate status verification token issuer statement
+OCSP extensions

 The current version of CERTUM certificate status verification server does not include extensions CertHash and ArchiveCutOff in its OCSP response.
 Notwithstanding, CERTUM declares that the certificate status good, received in OCSP response, means the certificate was issued by (any) certification authority and that it has not been revoked prior to its expiration date